F5Networks/f5-ci-docs/docs/kubernetes/kctlr-use-bigip-k8s.rst

    - If you're having trouble with your network setup, see :ref:`networking troubleshoot openshift`.
      (This troubleshooting issue references the OpenShift Cluster Network, but the concepts are the same.)

-   - If you get a traffic group configuration error when trying to create a virtual server with an iApp, see :ref:`Troubleshoot Your Kubernetes Deployment <iapp traffic group>`.

 .. _k8s-what-s-next:

 What's Next